The governability of the State

 Criticism from the left

-The PP meeting has drawn criticism from the left, which accuses the Popular Party of imitating the far right.
-"They talk and dress like Vox," said María Jesús Montero, the deputy leader of the PSOE (Spanish Socialist Workers' Party) and First Vice President of the Spanish government, at an event in Malaga on Saturday, warning Feijóo that "he is feeding the beast" and will end up devouring it.
-Podemos has called the Popular Party meeting "a racist coven."
+The PP meeting has drawn criticism from the left, which accuses the PP of imitating the far right.
+Spanish Vice President and prominent figure of Sumar, Yolanda Díaz, retorted that Spain's problem "is not immigration" but the PP. At the annual meeting of the Spanish Communist Party (PCE), she asserted that "if Feijóo says the main problem is immigration," she says that "we'll start now with the regularization of the 500,000 migrants who exist in our country."
+She is not the first leftist leader to attack the PP. "He talks and dresses like Vox," said María Jesús Montero, the number two of the PSOE and first vice president of the Spanish government, at an event in Malaga on Saturday, where she warned Feijóo that "he is feeding the beast" and that it will end up eating him.
+Podemos has called the PP meeting "a racist coven."